Updated September 10, 2021.

 “While it is critical that they examine their Part D (drug) plan at this time every year, it is important that they understand that the Medigap, otherwise called Medicare Supplement plans, do not change and do not need to be changed during this time period.
 Each Medicare Supplement plan automatically renews on the policy anniversary and nothing can change with those policies,” says Christopher L. Westfall, Sr., from Senior Savings Network.

-The Medicare Annual Election Period (AEP) runs each year October 15th through December 7th.
+The Medicare Open Enrollment Period runs each year October 15th through December 7th.
 Keep these dates in mind, especially because they are different from health insurance Open Enrollment dates, even though the periods overlap.

-Health insurance companies do a lot of advertising during the Medicare Annual Election Period and during health insurance Open Enrollment.
+Health insurance companies do a lot of advertising during the Medicare Open Enrollment Period and during health insurance Open Enrollment.
 Because the dates overlap, you may feel like you’re being bombarded with health insurance ads.

-The Medicare Annual Election Period is a money-making opportunity for Medicare providers.
+The Medicare Open Enrollment Period is a money-making opportunity for Medicare providers.
 During this time, Medicare beneficiaries can enroll in a new plan and switch health insurance companies.

 “I think the Open Enrollment Period (OEP) can be very confusing sometimes.
 There is so much advertising EVERYWHERE.
 It makes clients think that they have to change their plan or sign up for it again,” says Katherine Adams, founder of Creative Legacy Group.

 Don’t be confused by the ads.
-Make sure you understand your Medicare plans and how the Annual Election Period works.
+Make sure you understand your Medicare plans and how the Open Enrollment Period works.
 Review your current coverage to make sure that it will continue to meet your needs next year.

-Now that you have a better understanding of what the Annual Election Period is, the next thing to figure out is what to do.
+Now that you have a better understanding of what the Open Enrollment Period is, the next thing to figure out is what to do.

 Melissa Negrin-Wiener, Genser Cona Elder Law Partner, suggests taking these steps: